Online Maximum Matching with Recourse: Online matching in the edge arrival model

-During the phase $p\geq 1$ the competitive ratio is $\textrm{OPT}/\textrm{ALG}_p$.
-The type of an edge increases by $1$ at most with each phase.
-Hence in the beginning of the $k$ first phases the algorithm synchronizes with $\textrm{OPT}$ as there are no blocked edges yet, and as a result during these phases the ratio is $1$ at the beginning and does not exceed $r$ by the upper bound in \eqref{eq:amp_bound_opt}.
+Let $\textrm{OPT}_p$ denote the matching produced by OPT as phase $p$ is about to begin.
+From the statement of AMP, we obtain the following series of inequalities, for every phase $p$.

-For the remaining phases we need the following argument. \begin{proposition}[Appendix~\ref{app:amp}] For even $k$ and any phase $p \geq k + 1 $, AMP maintains a matching $\textrm{ALG}_p$ of size at least $r^{\ell(p)} - r^{\ell(p-k+1)+1}$. \end{proposition} Combining this proposition with the bounds \eqref{eq:amp_bound_opt} we obtain the following bound.
+For any given phase $p\geq 1$, we aim to bound the ratio $|\textrm{OPT}|/|\textrm{AMP}_p|$, since this will allow us to bound the competitive ratio of AMP, for a worst-case choice of $p$.
+Note that the type of an edge increases by at most $1$ with each phase.
+Hence, in the beginning of the $k$ first phases AMP ``synchronizes'' with $\textrm{OPT}$ as there are no blocked edges yet, and as a result during these phases the ratio $|\textrm{OPT}|/|\textrm{AMP}_p|$ does not exceed $r$, from~\eqref{eq:amp_bound_opt}.